Laban Coblentz: Risk-informed, performance-based regulation

-For well over a decade, each nuclear power plant had been required to conduct a comprehensive probabilistic risk assessment (PRA) of their facility, but these assessments had largely remained on the shelf, as no method had been devised of incorporating them formally into nuclear regulation, operation, or maintenance.
+Following the 1979 nuclear accident at Three Mile Island, nuclear power plants had been required to conduct a comprehensive probabilistic risk assessment (PRA) of their facility, but these assessments had largely remained on the shelf, as no method had been devised of incorporating them formally into nuclear regulation, operation, or maintenance.
 The “risk-informed, performance-based” approach, while still emphasizing safety performance as the bottom line, provided a system for prioritizing regulatory inspection and enforcement – as well as rulemaking and licensing – in accordance with the relative degree of risk of the associated nuclear systems, structures, components, and activities.
 The goal was two-fold: to provide a defensible basis for regulatory oversight, and to encourage nuclear power plant operators to focus their greatest attention and resources in areas of greatest safety significance.

 The change in approach required three elements: (1) an exhaustive analysis of the scenarios that could give rise to nuclear accidents (already accomplished for most plants via PRA); (2) the integration of risk analysis with public concerns, Congressional mandates, and other factors; (3) the designation of performance limits that, if adhered to, would acceptably protect against the identified risks.

-The transition in regulatory oversight was slow to take hold and went through multiple iterations.
-But the incorporation of PRA made sense – not only to regulators but to their licensees, the nuclear operators – who found it consistent with the best industrial management practices.
-The longstanding mantra of making safety the highest priority now had a qualitative and quantitative basis.
-Maintenance scheduling and budgets now had a framework to ensure measurable improvements in safety performance.
-A “risk-informed, performance-based” system made it possible to improve safety while simultaneously increasing economic competitiveness.